SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 `onError`

-This event will be triggered during terminal errors or if the configuration fails validation.Subscribe to this event if you want some action to occur on your site when an error happens during the payment.
+This event will be triggered during terminal errors or if the configuration fails validation.
+Subscribe to this event if you want some action to occur on your site when an error happens during the payment.

 `onOutOfViewRedirect`

-Triggered when a user is redirected to a separate web page, like 3-D Secure or BankID signing.Subscribe to this event if it is not possible to redirect the payer directly from within Swedbank Pay’s payment frame.
+Triggered when a user is redirected to a separate web page, like 3-D Secure or BankID signing.
+Subscribe to this event if it is not possible to redirect the payer directly from within Swedbank Pay’s payment frame.

 `onAborted`

-This will be triggered when the payer clicks the «Abort» button.
+This will be triggered when the payer clicks the "Abort" button.
 This is only present in the Redirect-implementation and if you have integrated Seamless View (menu embedded), you will need to supply this button/action.
 When the payer presses your cancel button, we recommend sending an API request aborting the